dotkernel/dot-mail/docs/book/v4/transports.md

 - `Laminas\Mail\Transport\File`
 - `Laminas\Mail\Transport\InMemory`

-- Note: feel free to use any custom transport you desire, provided it implements the mentioned `TransportInterface`.
+> Feel free to use any custom transport you desire, provided it implements the mentioned `TransportInterface`.

 `Sendmail` is a wrapper over PHP's `mail()` function, and as such has a different behaviour on Windows than on *nix systems.
 Using sendmail on Windows **will not work in combination with** `addBcc()`.